Leo Rising: Singles

 The first single from Leo Rising, "Sugar", was originally released in October 2014, but has since been amended multiple times with a re-release version of the single impacting radio on April 29, 2016.
-A new version then appeared on Leo Rising.
-It is the Taurus track.
+A new version then appeared on Leo Rising as the album's Taurus track.
 Three music videos have been released for the single.
 The couch video was released on October 14, 2014.
 A teaser for the second music video was released on January 27, 2015, before the video's release on February 28, 2015.
 A music video for the re-released version of the track was later released on May 16, 2016, and had minor edits made to it.

 "Along the Road" was the second single from the album, however was not intended to appear on Leo Rising.
-It was released on March 24, 2015.
-It appeared on the album after the duo felt that some songs needed to be swapped out for others.
+Released on March 24, 2015, it appeared on the album after the duo felt that some songs needed to be swapped out for others.
 It is the Libra track from the album.

-"Didn't Know You" was announced as the lead single from Leo Rising before the track listing's shuffle, and impacted radio on June 2, 2015, along with its release to streaming and purchasing platforms.
+"Didn't Know You" (the album's Gemini track) was announced as the lead single from Leo Rising before the track listing's shuffle, and impacted radio on June 2, 2015, along with its release to streaming and purchasing platforms.
 A music video was released to their Vevo page on July 16, 2015.

 "Come with Me (Pure Imagination)" was the fourth single from the album, it was a remix/cover of the song "Pure Imagination" by Gene Wilder from the 1971 film Willy Wonka & the Chocolate Factory.
 Its music video was released to their YouTube channel shortly after its release before being taken down and uploaded to their Vevo channel on August 19, 2016.

 "Blame It on My Heart" was released as the fifth single from the album on August 5, 2016, with its corresponding music video being released on the same day.

 Promotional singles

-Easy Money was released as the first and only promotional single on October 28, 2015.
+"Easy Money" (the album's Aquarius track) was released as the first and only promotional single on October 28, 2015.